yordlejason/boring.interview/README.md

 6. The recognized text and the final answer (in Markdown) will be displayed on the page.

 ## Tech Stack
--	Frontend: React, Vite, TypeScript
+-	Client: React, Vite, TypeScript
 -	OCR: Tesseract.js (no external OCR API needed)
 -	ChatGPT Integration: OpenAI Node.js SDK
 -	Markdown Rendering: react-markdown + remark-gfm